ray1claw/yaspa/README.md

 # Angular Express Seed

-This is an Angular Express Seed project which is written in CoffeeScript and adapted from Brian Ford's awesome seed project (<https://github.com/btford/angular-express-seed>).
+This is an Angular Express Seed project which is adapted from Brian Ford's awesome seed project (<https://github.com/btford/angular-express-seed>).

-This project contains seed tests (Unit Test & E2E Test) for AngularJS and some modifications in the app config file (app.coffee) to run E2E tests on browser.
+This project contains seed tests (Unit Test & E2E Test) for AngularJS and some modifications in the app config file (app.js) to run E2E tests on browser.

-The Angular coffeescript files are stored under assets/js which is then managed by assets-connect middle-ware.

-While writing Angular unit tests, please be noticed that the module function should return nothing (put return in that function to prevent coffeescript auto return the last line).

-For Javascript version of this project, please visit <https://github.com/thanh-nguyen/angular-express-seed>
+For CoffeeScript version of this project, please visit <https://github.com/thanh-nguyen/angular-express-seed-coffee>

 ## Intro